 CRNS sensor installation at Apulian Tavoliere site

-In the framework of SoMMet research activities, on 4 April 2023 the CRNS (cosmic-ray neutron sensing) sensor developed by the project partner PoliMi (Politecnico di Milano) was installed at the test field site Apulian Tavoliere operated by the partner CNR (Consiglio Nazionale delle Ricerche).
-This novel sensor called W-PIE (thanks to its similarity to a wedding-pie shape) consists of a combination of different detectors that are sensitive to different energy regions of naturally occurring neutrons (a concept similar to few-channel neutron spectrometry).
-Based on the long-term monitoring of the neutron signals, the dynamics of the soil moisture on a large area around the sensor can be inferred, according to the principle of the CRNS method.
-The W-PIE sensor was used at the Apulian Tavoliere site for several months and the recorded datasets are being compared with point-scale soil moisture sensors data as well as the satellite-derived soil moisture data.
+As part of the SoMMet research activities, the CRNS (Cosmic-Ray Neutron Sensing) sensor, developed by project partner Politecnico di Milano (PoliMi), was installed at the Apulian Tavoliere test field site operated by partner Consiglio Nazionale delle Ricerche (CNR) on 4 April 2023.
+This novel sensor W-PIE, which is shaped like a wedding pie, consists of a combination of different detectors that are sensitive to different energy regions of naturally occurring neutrons (a concept similar to few-channel neutron spectrometry).
+Based on long-term monitoring of neutron signals, soil moisture dynamics in a large area around the sensor can be inferred according to the CRNS method principle.
+The W-PIE sensor was used at the Apulian Tavoliere site for several months, and the recorded datasets are being compared with data from point-scale soil moisture sensors as well as satellite-derived soil moisture data.

-Further details on the W-PIE detector can be found in scientific literature:
+Further details on the W-PIE neutron detector can be found in scientific literature: